jeffreykegler/hoonlint/misc/whitespace.md

 things would "look wrong".

-Call the text block that starts at the column location of the anchor rune-ish, and that ends immediately after the last character of the reanchored rune-ish, the "reanchor block".
+Call the text block that starts at the column location of the anchor rune, and that ends immediately after the last character of the reanchored rune, the "reanchor block".
 Reanchoring may be thought of treating the
 "reanchor block"
-as if it were a single rune-ish.
+as if it were a single rune.
-This can be thought of a sort of "currying", and the reanchor block can be thought of as a curried rune-ish.
+This can be thought of a sort of "currying", and the reanchor block can be thought of as a curried rune.

-Some runechildren of the curried rune-ishes are included in the reanchor block, and they therefore must be included in the currying.
+Some runechildren of the curried runes are included in the reanchor block, and they therefore must be included in the currying.
 Those runechildren not in the reanchor block